Ayila01/Ayila01/README.md

 I'm particularly interested in building useful solutions by combining software engineering, data analysis and business intelligence.

-🎯 Currently looking for a **work-study opportunity starting September/October 2026**.
+🎯 Currently looking for a **work-study opportunity starting September/October 2026 | intership starting May 2027**.

 ---